jorisbertomeu/jsh/README.md

 By Including personnals built-in, you allow to trust about jSh.

-A packet manager is included 'jmanager' to install some built-in developed by community. (developpment in progess)
+A package manager is included 'jmanager' to install some built-in developed by community. (developpment in progess)

 Library
 ------